 - Homogenous atmosphere — similar temperatures throughout the house

-- Can’t have open fires or woodburners with internal air supply (requires a dedicated external or direct air suppy)
+- You can’t have open fires or woodburners with internal air supply unless you have a dedicated external or direct air supply

 - High capital cost

-- Achieving required levels of airtightness also has a cost
+- Achieving required levels of airtightness ideally required to make the system at its most efficient also has a cost

 - Another maintenance job, as filters need regular replacement